Everything we know about Star Trek: Lower Decks Season 1

 Cant' wait for Star Trek: Discovery Season 3?
 What about Picard Season 2?
-Well, before those happen, there's a very good chance that CBS All Access's next trip into the Final Frontier will be the new animated series, Star Trek: Lower Decks.
+Well, before those happens, CBS All Access's next trip into the Final Frontier will be 100 percent be the new animated series, Star Trek: Lower Decks.

 But what is Lower Decks?
 Is it a comedy?
 Is it Rick and Morty meets Star Trek?
 Is it a prequel to Picard?
 A sequel to The Next Generation?
+Is there a trailer?
+How many episodes are there?
 Most importantly, when does it come out?

 Here's everything we know about Star Trek: Lower Decks.
 (No spoilers!)